BoundaryFinder

 How It Works With BoundaryFinder

-BoundaryFinder uses the Web Serial API to read NMEA-0183 location sentences directly from your GNSS receiver, without any app installation.
-The process takes less than a minute:
+BoundaryFinder uses the Web Serial API to read NMEA-0183 location sentences directly from your GNSS receiver in Chrome or Edge, with no app installation required:

-1. Pair your GNSS receiver via Bluetooth — a one-time step in your phone’s Bluetooth settings.
+1. Pair your GNSS receiver via Bluetooth — a one-time step in your computer’s Bluetooth settings.
 The receiver appears as a Bluetooth serial device.

-2. Open your BoundaryFinder report — scan the QR code from your boundary report or use the link from your confirmation email.
+2. Open your BoundaryFinder report in Chrome or Edge on your laptop or desktop — use the link from your confirmation email.

-3. Tap “Connect GNSS Device” on the preview page.
+3. Click “Connect GNSS Device” on the preview page.
 Chrome shows your paired Bluetooth devices — select your GNSS receiver.

-4. Walk to your boundary corners.
-A live position dot appears on the map, with real-time distance and compass bearing to each marked boundary point.
+4. Your live position appears on the boundary map with real-time distance and compass bearing to each marked corner.

 What You’ll See on the Preview Page